-This school is part of a consortium of schools using a common admissions test in early September 2020 for entry to Year 7 in September 2021.
-The consortium includes this school, the five other Grammar Schools in Warwickshire (including Ashlawn which as a bilateral school offers selective and non-selective places), and the eight Grammar
+This school is part of a consortium of schools using a common admissions test in September 2021 for entry to Year 7 in September 2022.
+The consortium includes this school, the five other Grammar Schools in Warwickshire (including Ashlawn which as a bilateral school offers selective and non-selective places), and the eight Grammar Schools in

-&lt;sup>3 A Looked-After Child is one who is in the care of the Local Authority, as defined by section 22(1) of the Children Act 1989.
+3 A Looked-After Child is one who is in the care of the Local Authority, as defined by section 22(1) of the Children Act 1989.
 A Previously Looked-After Child is a child who immediately after being looked-after became subject to an adoption, child arrangements or special guardianship order.
 This includes children who were adopted under the Adoptions Act 1976 (Section 12) and those adopted under the Adoption and Children Act 2002 (Section 46).
 Child arrangements orders are defined in Section 8 of the Children Act 1989, as amended by Section 12 of the Children and Families Act 2014.
 Special guardianship orders are defined in Section 14A of the Children Act 1989.

-&lt;sup>4 Children attracting the Pupil Premium via Free School Meals are those who have been registered for free school meals at any point in the six years prior to the closing date for test registration (Friday 26th June 2020).
+4 Children attracting the Pupil Premium via Free School Meals are those who have been registered for free school meals at any point in the six years prior to the closing date for test registration (Wednesday 30th June 2021).
 See Admissions Code (2014) section 1.39A.

-Schools in Birmingham (these are individual schools but for the purposes of the entrance test are collectively known as 'The Grammar Schools in Birmingham').
+Birmingham (these are individual schools but for the purposes of the entrance test are collectively known as 'The Grammar Schools in Birmingham').